‘Injustice 2’ Beta: How Gear Works, Gear Sets, Gear Slots Explained

 According to Eventhubs, players are having a hard time against Supergirl in Injustice 2.
 It’s no secret that characters tend to be more powerful than others on a fighting game’s initial release.
 Deathstroke was one such example in Injustice, and it looks like Supes is the frustration point for many a newcomer to the game.
 Balance changes are to be expected with any title such as this, and NetherRealm Studios is usually good on normalizing characters so that others will stand a better chance.
 If Mortal Kombat X is any indication, we can be sure that developers will be keeping a close eye on the trends of which characters seem to be too strong as opposed to others.

-Injustice 2 will be released on May 16 for PlayStation 4 and XBox One.
+Injustice 2 will be released on May 16 for PlayStation 4 and Xbox One.
 There are already bonuses for pre-ordering the game (Darkseid being playable), and multiple characters with different voices and visual effects will also be available.
 We’re looking at a fighting game that could bring greater turnout to the fighting game community, no doubt leading into the possibility for more from NetherRealm and other developers pushing for eSport exposure.

 How do you feel about the Injustice 2 beta?
 Do you feel that the game will be better than its previous installment?
 Let us know your thoughts in the comment section below.